 In general, the dark/RBI pattern is seen to be consistent over time, however, some pixels exhibiting abnormally high electron emission rates have been found to appear, or in some cases disappear, from one dark calibration observation to the next.
 We call these "hot pixels."
 The exact mechanism by which this occurs is unknown, but the working theory suggests that the hot pixels are simply caused by particularly large defects in the chip - perhaps created by collisions with cosmic rays or some other high-energy particle - which can later sometimes be "healed" through annealing of the silicon.
-Future versions of the COISS_0011 archive volume will contain parameter files that correct for changes in the hot pixel distribution over the course of the mission.
+CISSCAL 3.7 incorporates code that corrects for changes in the hot pixel distribution over the course of the mission.